To grow your company and make it sustainable, you know you need to attract new customers. You must also keep the ones you already have happy.

 These sales and service management systems can be SaaS or on-premise.
-This guide will break down the main differences, benefits, and use cases of these two types of CRM.
+This guide will break down the main differences, benefits, and use cases of these types of CRM software.
 We’ll show you how to elevate your organization with them.

 What is Service CRM?

 You could say that service CRM is the most literal variety of customer relationship management software.
 Post the sale, you need an all-in-one order management and self-service portal.

 Service CRM will be your go-to tool whenever your customers need support from you.